Ä¢¹½Ö±²¥

 The committee will have access to tools and resources to help them effectively interview and evaluate candidates.
 A training session will acquaint them with the committee’s roles and responsibilities, plus best practices for interviewing and assessing candidates.
 Standardized criteria will be used to provide an objective view of each candidate in relation to competencies established for Ä¢¹½Ö±²¥ Board members. Ä¢¹½Ö±²¥ staff members will be available to assist and two Ä¢¹½Ö±²¥ Board members will be liaisons to the committee.

-• How would a nominating committee encourage more members to participate in Ä¢¹½Ö±²¥ governance?
+• How does a nominating committee encourage more members to participate in Ä¢¹½Ö±²¥ governance?

 Nominating committee members must be ag producers who are Ä¢¹½Ö±²¥ members or members of Ä¢¹½Ö±²¥ member cooperatives.
 Active outreach will encourage members to serve on the committee. Ä¢¹½Ö±²¥ members from each region will elect members to the Ä¢¹½Ö±²¥ Nominating Committee and current Ä¢¹½Ö±²¥ Board members will not be eligible to serve on the committee.